 This post has been on my mind and heart for a long time, and it’s definitely one that has made me nervous to hit the “publish” button.
 I’ve talked pretty openly about my struggles emotionally or mental health issues.
 One aspect I’ve never mentioned until today is that I am recovering from self harm.

 I’m so grateful now to be able to put the word “recovering” in that sentence, and I have a very excellent counsellor to thank for that.
 Though it can still certainly be a struggle for me now.
 I started self harming when I was 14 and didn’t seek help until I was 24, thus it became a deeply ingrained coping mechanism after 10 years.
-Self harm (or some call it self injury) can become an addiction.
+Self harm (or some call it self injury) can become a impossibly hard to shake habbit.
 People generally look down on those who self harm, and there is a lot of resulting stigma and shame attached to it.
 Because I’ve been through it, I want to clear up three common misconceptions about self harm.